zootedb0t/dwm/README.md

 In order to build dwm you need the Xlib header files.
 In addition to this use may need to install some additional dependencies.

 - [Nerd Font](https://github.com/ryanoasis/nerd-fonts) - I personally like JetBrains font.
 You can use whatever you like.
-Don't use mono fonts they tend to make icon smaller.
+Don't use monospace fonts they tend to make icon smaller.
 - [picom](https://github.com/yshui/picom) - Compositor for X11 window.
 - [xwallpaper](https://github.com/stoeckmann/xwallpaper) - For setting wallpaper for x window.
 - [dmenu](https://tools.suckless.org/dmenu/) - A suckless program that can be used as application launcher and has been used in various scripts.
 - [slstatus](https://tools.suckless.org/slstatus/) - Used to set statusbar in dwm.
+- [pywal](https://github.com/dylanaraps/pywal) - Change dwm colors according to wallpaper.

+# Features
+- Read `.Xresources` colors, dwm colors can be changed according to wallpaper without compiling or restarting the dwm.
+- Window swallowing.
+If a program starts from terminal, the program will temporarily take its place to save space.
+This behavior is controlled through `isterminal` and `noswallow` values in `config.def.h`
+- Gaps is allowed across all layouts.
+Gap can be turned `on` or `off` through <kbd>super+ctrl+0</kbd>.
+- shiftview: Cycle through non-vacant tags <kbd>super+g/;</kbd>
+- Actual fullscreen <kbd>super+f</kbd> and fakefullscreen <kbd>super+shift+f</kbd>.

+# Running dwm

 ## Installation